wpmetabox/docsv2/docs/extensions/mb-rest-api.md

 ## Updating custom fields value via REST API

-To update custom fields value via REST API, simply add a new field `meta_box` to your POST requests.
+To update custom fields value via REST API, add a new field `meta_box` to your POST requests.
 This field should be either an array of `'field_id' => 'field_value'` or a JSON string of  this array.

 The plugin will automatically fetch the fields and update the corresponding custom fields.